Biocompatible thermo-responsive N-vinylcaprolactam based hydrogels for controlled drug delivery systems

 One PVCL homopolymer and three poly(VCL-co-PEGDA) water-soluble hydrogels were synthesized by emulsion polymerization with different crosslinker amounts (2, 4, 8 wt. %) relative to the VCL monomer.
 During the reactions, the appearance of turbidity was observed with the APS initiator's addition, showing that polymerization started.
 After 7h of reaction, the polymers were cooled down, and turbidity slowly disappeared.
 The transition to transparency from turbidity confirmed that volume phase transition had occurred, and the resulting polymer materials were thermo-responsible.
 26

 Once polymerization had been finished, the hydrogels were purified by dialysis to remove unreacted reagents until dialysate showed conductivity of DDI water (1.7 μS), approximately.
-The polymerization reactions show relatively good yields from to (Table 2).
+The polymerization reactions show relatively good yields as can be appreciated in Table 1

 The FTIR spectra of VCL based hydrogels are shown in Figure 3c.
 PVCL corresponds to N-vinyl caprolactam (VCL) homopolymer, while VCL-PEGDAx (x=2,4,8) corresponds to the copolymer of VCL and PEGDA with 2, 4, and 8 % of PEGDA.